Qatayef: Tradition

 Arab Muslims commonly serve it during the month of Ramadan.

-Arab Christians also eat it during some celebrations.
+Arab Christians, particularly in the Levant, also eat it during some celebrations, like Eid il-Burbara.
 Due to its ubiquity in Muslim communities during Ramadan, some Christians also consume qatayif during the Muslim holy month alongside Muslims.
+The ubiquity of qatayef is attributed to its ease of preparation and the affordability of its ingredients, making it available in areas like the Gaza Strip, or during the Lebanese liquidity crisis.